US labor department softens stance on Crypto in retirement plans

 The 2022 compliance release that had previously cautioned fiduciaries against including crypto investment options in 401(k) retirement plans was officially withdrawn by the U.S. Department of Labor (DOL), as stated in a May 28 announcement.

-The withdrawal of “Compliance Assistance Release No. 2022-01” was announced, which had previously instructed fiduciaries to proceed with “extreme care” when considering digital assets for inclusion in retirement plan investment offerings.
+The Department announced the withdrawal of “Compliance Assistance Release No. 2022-01,” which had previously instructed fiduciaries to use “extreme care” when considering digital assets for retirement plan investments.

 The Department has shifted back to a neutral approach, aligning with the statutory provisions outlined in the Employee Retirement Income Security Act (ERISA), the federal law regulating private-sector retirement plans.